nathy-cpu/tetris/README.md

 make build
 ```

-The default build target produces a debug build, with ASAN and UBSAN enabled if on linux.
+The default build target produces a debug build, with ASAN and UBSAN disabled.
 If no input is supplied through .env file or environment variables, It will default to using `clang` and build using debug profile. and for release builds:

 ```sh
 make build BUILD=release